 New College is an Anglican college and it provides accommodation (with all meals) for 220 graduates and undergraduates, without regard to race, religion, or sex.
-The College has its own resident tutors, and sponsors a wide range of sporting and social activities.
+The College has its own resident tutors, and a Senior Resident Academic Fellow, who sponsors a wide range of activities and encourages inter-disciplinary discussion.
 Apply to the Master, New College, Anzac Parade, Kensington 2033 (telephone 662 6066).